akre54/Backbone.NativeAjax/README.md

 Requirements:
 -------------
-NativeAjax makes use of XMLHttpRequest which is supported in most modern browsers.
+NativeAjax makes use of XMLHttpRequest which is supported in modern browsers.
 See the [compatibility chart](http://caniuse.com/#search=XMLHttpRequest)

 Notes:
 ------
 * The ajax function accepts a `success` and `error` callbacks.
 To return a deferred object, set `Backbone.Deferred`.
+* Unlike jQuery, we don't automatically set the `X-Requested-With` header, so things like Rails' `request.xhr?` will break.
+If you need it, you can pass it in yourself.

 Uses code from [Exoskeleton](https://github.com/paulmillr/exoskeleton).
 See that project for more information and other features.